patrbrun/Database-Basics/README.md

 # Database-Basics
-Repository for the course Dabatase Basics - Autumn 2018.
+Repository for the course Dabatase Basics (ICA0005) in Autumn 2018.